AshiqueHussain00/Organic-eCommerce-Shop-Website/README.md

-# Organic eCommerce Shop Website
+# Organic E-Commerce Shop Website

 ## Overview

-The **Organic eCommerce Shop Website** is a responsive, user-friendly online platform for selling organic products.
+The **Organic E-Commerce Shop Website** is a responsive, user-friendly online platform for selling organic products.
 The website is designed to provide a seamless shopping experience, showcasing a variety of organic products with an intuitive interface, appealing design, and easy navigation.
 The project is built using modern web technologies including ReactJS, Vite, Tailwind CSS, and other essential tools.

 ## Features